For more information about all City Codes and Ordinances please see City Ordinances.

 Garage sale items are defined as used household or personal articles.

-For more information please review Ordinance No. 29-2016 which is the new sign code for the City of Deltona.
+For more information please review Ordinance No. 29-2016, the sign code for the City of Deltona.

 OVERGROWN WEEDS AND GRASS: